wmmihaa/Introduction-to-Node.js/manuals/hol6.md

 Since we don’t have and sensors (nor devices for that matter) for this tutorial, we’re going to rely on simulated sensors.

 ##Setup
-### Create account and organization
+### Set up the hub
 For this lab we’re going to use microServiceBus.com as our hub.
-So before we begin we need to create an account and an organization:
+If you haven't already set up your account and organization, follw the instructions below.

 1. Navigate to [www.microServiceBus.com]( https:// microservicebus.com) and click the “**Register**” button in the upper right corner.
 2. Fill out your details, accept the terms and conditions and click “**Register**”.